telekom/identity-iris-keycloak-charts/README.md

 ### To 5.x.x

-As we removed the the serviceAccount from the deployment and the chart, this requires manualy interaction in the cluster. \
+Since we have removed the serviceAccount from the deployment and the chart, this requires manual interaction in the cluster. \
-Unfortunatley Helm does not remove the configured serviceAccount from the deployment resource itself.
-Because the serviceAccount resource is removed, an invalid reference is existing. \
+Unfortunately Helm does not remove the configured serviceAccount from the deployment resource itself.
+Because the serviceAccount resource is removed, there is an remaining invalid reference. \
-Therefore you need to remove those references on the cluster itself.
+Therefore, you must remove these references on the cluster itself.

 ## Configuration